Skip to main content

 1. Source Acquisition & Preparation

 LLM Action: For any cited external information, prioritize finding and linking to full-text, stable URLs (PDFs, academic pages, reputable archives).
-Format all links with a title attribute: [display text](URL "'Title', Author Year").
+Where useful, format links with a title attribute: [display text](URL "'Title', Author Year").
 Find archive.org / archive.is links if primary is fragile.

 Linking, Citations, Tooltips